ziv1234/hass_dynalite_component/README.md

 * **Troy Kelly** - *Initial work* - [troykelly](https://github.com/troykelly)

 Troy was responsible for the Dynalite python library and for a component that served as a base for this component.
+While refactored, most of this code comes from his repositories.
 Amazing work by him.